We are committed to the aims and objectives of the Public Interest Disclosures Act 2012

-The act applies to Councillors and Council employees of Whittlesea City Council.
+The Act applies to Administrators and Council employees of Whittlesea City Council.

 Anyone can make a disclosure if they have reasonable grounds to believe that improper conduct or detrimental action has occurred.

 A complaint should clearly show or suggest improper conduct or detrimental action by a public officer:

-People seeking protection under the Act should carefully consider whether their complaint meets these basic thresholds before reporting.
+People seeking protection under the Act should carefully consider whether their complaint meets these basic thresholds above before reporting.

 Full definitions of improper conduct and detrimental action can be found in the Public Interest Disclosure Act 2012 Procedures.

-Disclosures regarding Whittlesea employees should be made to Frank Joyce, Executive Manager Governance.
-You can also make a disclosure directly to the Independent Broad-Based Anti-Corruption Commission (IBAC)
+Disclosures regarding Whittlesea employees should be made to a Public Interest Disclosure Officer as per below.
+You can also make a disclosure directly to the IBAC.